The MLC Difference

 Diana has a Bachelor of Arts, Anthropology from St Mary’s College, University of Durham and a Post Graduate Certificate in Education from King’s College, University of London.
 While in her previous headship roles, Diana was Vice-Chairperson of the Independent Schools Education Board from 2006 – 2014, Chair of the London Schools' Fee Assistance Consortium, designed to encourage broadening access to top independent schools across London, and Chair of the East London Schools Consortium – a group of independent and state-sector girls' school heads who work together to identify additional opportunities for students across their schools.

 Margaret Horton, Senior Vice Principal

-Margaret was appointed Senior Vice Principal of MLC in 2014.
-Margaret is in her ninth year at MLC having held the positions of Vice Principal from October 2012, Head of Junior Secondary School (Years 7 and 8) from 2006 – 2008 and Head of Middle School from 2009 until September 2012.
+Margaret was appointed Senior Vice Principal of MLC in 2014, having held the positions of Vice Principal from October 2012, Head of Junior Secondary School (Years 7 and 8) from 2006 – 2008 and Head of Middle School from 2009 until September 2012.
 In her time at MLC, Margaret has chaired the College Wellbeing Committee and in her role as Head of Middle School had responsibility for the MLC Marshmead remote site.

 Margaret has had extensive educational experience from Prep to VCE levels in previous settings.
 Margaret is motivated by opportunities to work with young people and is passionate about providing outstanding learning opportunities for MLC's diverse community, always keeping the needs of each individual student in mind.